Citizenship ceremonies

 Booking and attending a citizenship ceremony.

-Attending a citizenship ceremony is the final step in the process of becoming a British citizen.
+Attending a citizenship ceremony is the final step ibecoming a British citizen.
 Usually, you must attend a citizenship ceremony within three months of receiving confirmation from the Home Office that your application for citizenship has been successful.

 Why the ceremony is part of British citizenship

-The government places great importance on ensuring those who settle here understand the rights and responsibilities of British citizenship.
-In addition, they believe that all new citizens should be encouraged to feel a sense of belonging to the wider community.
+The government places great importance on ensuring those who settle here that all future citizens understand the rights and responsibilities of British citizenship.
+In addition, they believe the government believes that all new citizens should be encouraged to feel a sense of belonging to the wider community.
 A ceremony of a public and celebratory nature helps to foster this.

 The ceremony is a compulsory requirement of your citizenship application process, and every applicant over 18 must attend.